 That makes it easier to identify if they spark joy and to get rid of them if they don’t.

 4: Hold each item and ask if it sparks joy

 You need to pick up every single item and ask yourself, “Does this spark joy?”.

-Below is a snapshot of favorite items I kept that spark joy:
+Below are some of the favorite items I kept that spark joy:

 - A gorgeous floral skirt in aqua and orange that I bought while vacationing in Berlin, Germany

 - A cozy sweater in an adorable fox print